Connect with us

 While creating accounts for your business on the web’s most popular social media mainstays is undoubtedly a good start, there’s a big difference between having these accounts and using them to their fullest potential.

-With this in mind, make a point of updating each of your accounts daily.
-Although the ideal number of daily posts varies by platform, each of your accounts should receive at least one update per day.
+With this in mind, make a point of updating your accounts daily.
+Although the ideal number of daily posts varies by platform, each report should receive at least one update per day.

-Furthermore, you should post updates at the most opportune times of day – i.e., when the largest possible portion of your target audience is likely to see them.
-As is the case with the ideal number of daily updates, these times are likely to vary from platform to platform.
+Furthermore, you should post updates at the most opportune times of day – i.e., when the most significant possible portion of your target audience is likely to see them.
+As with the ideal number of daily updates, these times will likely vary from platform to platform.

-Determining the best times to post updates will require some experimentation and a bit of trial and error, but it shouldn’t take long for you to decide which times are most favorable vs. which times are least favorable.
+Determining the best times to post updates will require some experimentation and a bit of trial and error, but it shouldn’t take long for you to decide which times are most favorable vs. which are least profitable.

 Create Engaging Posts